euler-xyz/evk-periphery/docs/swaps.md

 - `A.withdraw` to the swapper contract.
 The amount must cover all of the estimated swap costs with extra to account for slippage
 - `swapper.multicall` with the following items:
   - `Swapper.swap` - `exact input` with the off-chain payload
-  - `Swapper.swap` - `target debt` mode on one of the supportin handlers (Uni V2/V3).
+  - `Swapper.swap` - `target debt` mode on one of the supporting handlers (Uni V2/V3).
 The `amountOut` should be set to the amount of debt the user requested to have after the operation.
 Set to zero, to repay full debt.
 - `SwapVerifier.verifyDebtMax` check that the user's debt matches the expectations.
 Because exact output swaps are not guaranteed to be exact always, a small slippage could be allowed.